 The Federal Government descipte under Lincoln's direction, despite Southern critics, persued a soft peace.
 Southern soldiers were allowed to simply return home after afirming loyalty.
 Lee's soldiers after surrender were not even interned.
 The same was true of Johnston's soldiers in North Carolina who surrendered soon after.
 These were the last remaining major Confederate armies.

-It is not clear how President Lincoln would have conducted Reconstruction.
+It is not clear how President Lincoln would have conducted Reconstruction after the War.
+Despite the immenent collapse of the Confederacy, ther was no plan prepred.
 He made it clear in the Second Innagural that he desired a consilitory poilcy.
 He gave no hint, however, about his plans for the freed slaves.
+Or how state governments were to be reconstructed.
 We do not know to what extent he would have resisted the Black Codes and other measures established in the South to limit black civil rights.
 We do known that the Freedmans' Bureau was established while Lincoln was still president.
 This suggest that he planned to assist the transition from slavery to freedom.
 It is likely that Presudent Lincoln would have promoted black land ownership.
 He did not reverse Gen. Sherman's orders transferring confiscated land to freed slaves.
 But his plans for Reconstruction can not be known with any certainty.

 The whole social structure of the South and an economy based on forced labor was upended by the Civil War.
 Slaves began running away from the plantations as the Federal armies pushed south.
 The famed Undergound Railway had reslly only made running away possible in the Bordrr States.
 Now for the first time freedom was possible for the slavs in the Deep South.
 And eventually the runaway slaves and the free northern blacks joined the struggle against slavery.
 They faced brutal reprisals.
 President Lincoln transform the War from a struggle to maintain the Union to a crusade against slavery with the Emanciption Proclmation (October 1862).
 Eventually the terrible bloodletting takes in toll.
 Poor southern whites who never owned slaves, but did most of thefighting eventually become disillusioned with fighting to support the platation society.
 And the plantation owners become desperate as their society collapses around them.
 The Federal Army is the primary agent of destroying the social ordrr of ante-bellum Dixie, but the society under pressure of the War also imploded from within.
 The slaves run away and the poor whites tire of the struggle.
 At the end of the War the social strutures of the Condederacy were utterly and irevobably destroyed.
 [Levine]